Luc641/Amicus/artefacts/User-stories.md

  I can post help requests and assist other users.

 ## Choose and accept a help request
-As an expert i want to be able to choose and accept a certain help request, so that I can decide which person in neeed I can help best with their submitted help request.
+As an expert I want to be able to choose and accept a certain help request, so that I can decide which person in neeed I can help best with their submitted help request.

+## Submit a help request
+As a user I want to submit a help request, so that I can recieve help from experts.